LilaShiba/SND_Agents/README.md

 # 🦄 About This Framework

 This AI Entity Framework is a cutting-edge system designed for crafting intelligent agent(s).
 These agent(s) are not just typical AI entities; they are foundational, adaptable, and capable of underpinning a wide array of applications. 🌟 This framework recognizes the profound potential and responsibility inherent in AI development.
-Emphasizing thoughtful data curation and responsible AI usage, this framework aspires to maximize the benefits of foundational models while minimizing potential harms.
+Emphasizing thoughtful data curation and responsible AI usage, this framework aspires to maximize the benefits of <a href="https://arxiv.org/abs/2108.07258">foundational models while minimizing potential harms</a>.

 ### A network of agents 🧙🧙🧙

-Here, a network of agents is created based on a vector of diversity scores taken from the agent repsonse.
-The next steps are to enable unqiue answers based on different agent responses.
-The hope is this will include as many viewpoints as possiable.
+Here, a network of agents is created based on vector representation of diversity scores taken from the agent(s) repsonse(s).

+### Objective for M3

+Combine agent answers in a <a href="https://arxiv.org/abs/2004.04906">bounded high diminsional plane</a>

 <img src='images/output.png' width='800' height='auto' >